 Vineet Nayar wrote the brilliant book Employees First, Customers Second.
 He has a valid point and it worked for him.

-My main point at this point (😊) is that to avoid an undecipherable black smudge on the page you’re reading, we have to make a choice, we can’t start everywhere at once.
+The main point here is that to avoid an undecipherable black smudge on the page you’re reading, we have to make a choice, we can’t start everywhere at once.

-So here goes, I’m going to start with the customer, the focal point for businesses, because as Peter Drucker said, “the purpose of business is to create a Customer.”
+So here goes, we’re going to start with the customer, the focal point for businesses, because as Peter Drucker said, “the purpose of business is to create a Customer.”

 Creating customers that are so loyal that they become advocates should be the goal of every business.
 Why?
 Because advocates will proactively tell others about your business through word-of-mouth and social media.
 Advocacy is important as it almost eliminates the need for advertising and personal referrals by family, friends, and associates are a very powerful way of increasing sales through trusted contacts.
 Who do you trust, a stranger, an advertisement, or a friend’s recommendation?